MingSun-Tse/3D-Vision-Papers/README.md

 **2020**
 - 2020-NIPS-Multiview neural surface reconstruction by disentangling geometry and appearance
 - 2020-3D Morphable Face Models—Past, Present, and Future (#Survey)
+- 2020-MM-A Lip Sync Expert Is All You Need for Speech to Lip Generation In The Wild (Wav2lip)

 **2021**
 - 2021-CVPR-Dynamic neural radiance fields for monocular 4d facial avatar reconstruction (#NeRFACE, pioneer work)